chef/automate/components/docs-chef-io/content/automate/ha_disaster_recovery_setup.md

         - In the disaster recovery cluster, use the following sample command to restore the latest backup from any Chef Automate frontend instance.

-        For **S3/MinIO** execute the following command from the Boostrapped Automate node to restore:
+        For **S3/MinIO** execute the following command from the Bootstrapped Automate node to restore:

         ```sh
         id=$(sudo chef-automate backup list | tail -1 | awk '{print $1}')
         sudo chef-automate backup restore /mnt/automate_backups/backups/$id/ --patch-config current_config.toml --airgap-bundle /var/tmp/frontend-4.x.y.aib --skip-preflight
         ```

-        For **GCS** execute the following command from the Boostrapped Automate node to restore:
+        For **GCS** execute the following command from the Bootstrapped Automate node to restore:

         ```sh
         id=$(sudo chef-automate backup list | tail -1 | awk '{print $1}')